torusresearch/documentation/developers/api-reference.md

 ## getPublicAddress

-Name resolver for email address to Ethereum public Address.
+This resolves an email address to an Ethereum public Address.
 Returns an account if it already exists on torus network.
 Creates, if otherwise

 ```js
 const publicAddress = await torus.getPublicAddress(email);